 In our classrooms we can also organically include inclusive language through our curriculum.
 Let's take grammar for example.
 Instead of having children symbolise a sentence that says 'Jenny's Mum and Dad walked to the store' you could say 'Jenny's Mums walked to the store.'
 In this way you are normalising family types.

 When talking about Indigenous Peoples it is important we use the name that they identify with this differs from country to country so I am not going to give any specific examples as I cannot speak for each people group.
 It is important to think and act on colonialism, systemic racism and the language we use in our classrooms.

-2) Including diverse books , perspectives and pictures
+2) Including diverse books , perspectives, discussion and pictures

 Having books with diverse characters doing everyday things again helps normalise family, culture and religions.
 Check out these book lists for children

 When presenting the fundamental needs of humans you could include these photo essays of families around the world.
 When I have used them I have again highlighted how this is one family/person in one country and it gives us an example of that place however other people in that country may eat less or more or sleep in a bigger or smaller room.
 At this plane of development, children are aware of nuance so it is good to talk about it.
 Discussing current events including conflicts and issues of power imbalance including colonialism are particularly important in helping our children see injustice and act on it.

 If your classroom is relatively homogeneous, it is perhaps even more important that your students learn about other ways of being or doing so that they can be a force for social change and understand the privilege they might have.
 You can organically include different worldviews and families through activities such as these:

 World Religion bundle: Card sets that include key elements of different religions